Chart Color Schemes

 An assessment of population growth drivers in Wheelers Hill reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Wheelers Hill statistical area (Lv2) is estimated at around 21,538 as of Nov 2025.
-This reflects an increase of 886 people since the 2021 Census, which reported a population of 20,652 people.
-The change is inferred from AreaSearch's estimate of 21,285 residents following examination of ABS ERP data released in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 2,065 persons per square kilometer.
-Population growth was primarily driven by overseas migration.
+As of February 2026, the estimated population of the suburb of Wheelers Hill is around 21,542.
+This reflects an increase of 890 people since the 2021 Census, which reported a population of 20,652.
+AreaSearch estimates the resident population to be 21,285 as of June 2024, based on examination of the latest ERP data release by the ABS and address validation since the Census date.
+This equates to a density ratio of 2,065 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Overseas migration was primarily responsible for population growth in recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to aggregated SA2-level projections, the Wheelers Hill (SA2) is expected to increase by 1,545 persons to 2041, reflecting a gain of 6.0% over the 17 years.
+By 2041, based on aggregated SA2-level projections, the suburb of Wheelers Hill is expected to increase by 1,545 persons, reflecting a gain of 6.0% over the 17-year period.
+This growth is just below the median of national statistical areas.

 Frequently Asked Questions - Population